ShamylZakariya/RPi-Router-Reboot/README.md

   2. Install uhubctl (see https://github.com/mvp/uhubctl).
   3. Download / clone this software.
   4. Set up and register internet-monitor.service if you want to run this as a service when the Raspberry Pi starts up.
-  5. Optionally set up node-red and use the flows.json file.